Skip to content

 Of course the above example is somewhat artificial, but I think you get the spirit.
 Straightforward code, less typing, uniform usage.

 Another benefit is that a simple function-based interface exposes far fewer implementation details in the headers files.
-And all that without resorting to artificial constructions like the Pimpl idiom.
+And all that without resorting to constructions like the Pimpl idiom.

 Reducing API Surface